93jy/quartz/content/notes/Books.md

 ---
 title: "Books"
 ---
+I read quite a number of books, perhaps too many falling under the category 'self development'.
+Although nobody is going to read these pages, having them publicly available psychologically forces me to maintain a certain minimum standard if they are to find their way online.

 ## In progress
 | Book                                    | Status              | Date             |
 | --------------------------------------- | ------------------- | ---------------- |